cynthiagong/VPPA/Cover Letters/README.md

 Cover letters are meant to be a tool to better elaborate upon your interest in a position in the ways a resume cannot.
-However, cover letters should always be **short, sweet, and succint**.
+However, cover letters should always be **short, sweet, and succicnt**.

 <br>